armandvanhelsync/very-simple-contact-form/readme.txt

 http://codex.wordpress.org/Function_Reference/sanitize_text_field

+From version 2.4 it also contains honeypot fields and a simple captcha sum.

 = Other question or comment? =
 Please open a topic in plugin forum or send me a message via my website.

 == Screenshots ==
-1. Very Simple Contact Form in frontend of your website (using Twenty Fourteen theme).
+1. Very Simple Contact Form in frontend (using Twenty Fourteen theme).

+2. Very Simple Contact Form in frontend (using Twenty Fourteen theme).

 == OTHER NOTES ==